Joseph Smith Harris: Railroad career

 Harris returned to railroad work around 1864, entering private practice as a civil and mining engineer and also joining his older brother Stephen in the Schuylkill Company of Pottsville, Pennsylvania.
 The two worked together doing survey work for the Lehigh Valley Rail Road and the Pennsylvania Rail Road Company.
-This work exposed them to danger in the form of the Molly Maguires, who were active in the coal fields of Pennsylvania at the time.
+This work exposed them to danger in the form of the Molly Maguires, members of an Irish-American secret society who were active in the coal fields of Pennsylvania at the time.
 Joseph Harris carried a blackjack with him, in case of attack, but it appears that he never had to use it.
-He worked for the Lehigh and Mahanoy Railroad 1864 – 68 and served as chief engineer for the Morris & Essex Railroad 1868 – 70.
-He was an engineer at the Philadelphia and Reading Coal and Iron Company from 1870 – 77, and served as superintendent and engineer for the Lehigh Coal and Navigation Company 1877 – 80.
+He worked for the Lehigh and Mahanoy Railroad from 1864 to 1868 and served as chief engineer for the Morris & Essex Railroad from 1868 to 1870.
+He was an engineer at the Philadelphia and Reading Coal and Iron Company from 1870 to 1877, and served as superintendent and engineer for the Lehigh Coal and Navigation Company from 1877 to 1880.
 He became general manager of the Central Railroad of New Jersey in 1880, serving in that capacity until 1882; the Central of New Jersey came under the control of the Philadelphia and Reading Railroad.
-He returned to the Lehigh Coal and Navigation Co. as president 1883 – 93, also serving as receiver and then vice president of the Central of New Jersey 1886 – 90.
-He became vice president of the Philadelphia & Reading Coal and Iron Co. in 1892.
+He returned to the Lehigh Coal and Navigation Company as president from 1883 to 1893, also serving as receiver and then vice president of the Central Railroad of New Jersey from 1886 to 1890.
+He became vice president of the Philadelphia & Reading Coal and Iron Company in 1892.